Sweden national cricket team: History

-The national club scene inspired by the achievements of the national team started taking cricket seriously and in 2012 the SCF increased its membership to 21 clubs.
+Inspired by the national team's achievements, the national club scene started taking cricket seriously and in 2012, the SCF increased its membership to 21 clubs.
 The newly formed Division 2 was set up the same year.
-In 2013, six new clubs joined the league with total numbers of players in the country then standing at around 1500.
-With the ICC development fund, youth cricket also got much attention with youth camps organised in the three larger cricketing regions: Stockholm, Malmö and Göteborg.
-All of this meant further strengthening of the club scene adding to the membership of SCF.
-In 2014 the SCF applied to become members of the Swedish Sports Confederation (Riksidrottsförbundet, RF).
+In 2013, six new clubs joined the league, with the total number of players in the country standing at around 1500.
+With the ICC development fund, youth cricket also got much attention, with youth camps organised in the three larger cricket regions: Stockholm, Malmö, and Gothenburg.
+All of this meant further strengthening the club scene and adding to the membership of SCF.
+In 2014, the SCF applied to become a member of the Swedish Sports Confederation (Riksidrottsförbundet, RF).
 The RF accepted the application and recognized SCF as its 71st member organisation in May 2015.

 2016 was the first year the government funding was available to SCF.
-This helped build many new cricket facilities in the country that also made it possible to host ICC Europe WCL Division 2 tournament in Stockholm.
-Sweden finished runners-up in that tournament and once again gained promotion to European division 1.
-In 2015–16 Sweden was one of the largest receivers of refugees in Europe; many of these refugees came from cricket-playing countries.
-This helped form many new clubs and helped existing clubs gain new members because of government's integration initiatives.
-Cricket is growing at a rapid pace in Sweden and clubs exist in almost every part of the country.
+This helped build many new cricket facilities in the country and made it possible to host the ICC Europe WCL Division 2 tournament in Stockholm.
+Sweden finished runners-up in that tournament and again gained promotion to European division 1.
+In 2015–16, Sweden was one of the largest receivers of refugees in Europe; many of these refugees came from cricket-playing countries.
+This helped form many new clubs and helped existing clubs gain new members because of the government's integration initiatives.
+Cricket is growing rapidly in Sweden, and clubs exist in almost every part of the country.

 In 2021, Sweden was among five teams excluded from the ICC T20I Championship for failing to play enough fixtures in the relevant period, an effect of the COVID-19 pandemic.

 Sweden will make their T20I debut during the tour to Denmark in August 2021.